kodydeda4/swiftui-emerald/README.md

 ## Description

-A tiling window manager for macOS.
+A Tiling Window Wanager for macOS.

 > Emerald uses Yabai & SKHD to do it's magic.
 They're both open source projects created by `koekeishiya` on Github.
 > A link to his page can be found [here](https://github.com/koekeishiya).